lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 * We should do the right thing as early as possible.
 If something is wrong, the problem is always there and keeps making trouble to us.

 * It is hard to do the right thing.
 We should try it in a lot of ways and let reality tell us what is best.
 We can only learn some precious lessons when we stay long enough.
 So it is important to keep notes about our decisions and reflect on them after some time.
 For the code, it is the same too.

-* We should write down our technical notes and precious lessons correctly in time.
-After some time, you may forget what exactly happen.

 * SSH Tunneling for many times is hard to understand sometimes.
 Use verbose mode to check carefully.